The C++ courses are offered in English

 before that.

-if you're a student, then please also register at progresswww.
+If you're a student, then please also register at progresswww.
 The

 registration is available at BSc Computing Science, 3rd year,